sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 reference to acceptance criteria and shall ensure that those design outputs that are essential for the proper functioning of the device are identified.

-(^56) Views are discussed in more detail in the following subsections and Appendix 2.
-(^57) There are useful frameworks to use in the generation of these design inputs including the OWASP Security by design principles, AAMI/ISA-62443-4-1, as well as medical device specific frameworks including the Hippocratic Oath for Connected Medical Devices, Building Code for Medical Device Software Security, and IEC 81001-5-1.
-For a specific implementation of the OWASP Security by design principles, see the Medical Device and Health IT Joint Security Plan (JSP) available at https://healthsectorcouncil.org/the-joint-security-plan/

 FDA recommends that these procedures include design requirements and acceptance criteria for the security features built into the device such that they holistically address the cybersecurity considerations for the device and the system in which the device operates.

-Security controls allow manufacturers to achieve the security objectives outlined in Section IV. and are an integral part of an SPDF.
+Security controls allow manufacturers to achieve the security objectives outlined in Section IV and are an integral part of an SPDF.
 FDA recommends that an adequate set of security controls should include, but not necessarily be limited to, controls from the following categories: